anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 |===============
 {: #registrar_ep_table title='Additional Well-Known Endpoints on a BRSKI-PRM Registrar'}

-According to {{Section 5.3 of !RFC8995}}, the domain registrar performs the pledge authorization for bootstrapping within its domain based on the Pledge Voucher-Request.
-For this, it MUST possess the IDevID trust anchor(s) (i.e., root or issuing CA certificate(s)) of the pledge vendor(s)/manufacturer(s).
-This behavior is retained in BRSKI-PRM.

-Further, the registrar possesses its own LDevID certificate and corresponding private key for authenticating and signing.
+The registrar possesses its own LDevID certificate and corresponding private key for authenticating and signing.
 It MUST use the same certificate/credential for authentication in the TLS session with a Registrar-Agent and for signing artifacts for that Registrar-Agent and its pledges (see {{rcv_artifact}}).
 If the registrar LDevID certificate is provided to the Registrar-Agent(s) via configuration, the credential used for signing artifacts for a Registrar-Agent MUST correspond to the registrar LDevID certificate configured at that Registrar-Agent.
 This ensures that Registrar-Agent and pledge can verify the certficate and signature of the intended domain registrar.
 Overall, this has operational implications when the registrar is part of a scalable framework as described in {{Section 1.3.1 of ?I-D.richardson-anima-registrar-considerations}}.

+According to {{Section 5.3 of !RFC8995}}, the domain registrar performs the pledge authorization for bootstrapping within its domain based on the Pledge Voucher-Request.
+For this, it MUST possess the IDevID trust anchor(s) (i.e., root or issuing CA certificate(s)) of the pledge vendor(s)/manufacturer(s).
+This behavior is retained in BRSKI-PRM.

+In its role as EST server {{!RFC7030}}, the domain registrar MUST also possess the domain CA certificates as defined in {{Section 5.9 of !RFC8995}}.

 Finally, the domain registrar MUST possess the Registrar-Agent LDevID certificate(s) to validate agent-signed data and to provide it to the MASA.
 The registrar MAY use the certificate verified during client authentication within the TLS sessions with the Registrar-Agent;